vinsoysauce/odin-calculator/README.md

 A basic Javascript Calculator

 For keyboard support:
--'0-9' keys
+- '0-9' keys
--'a' key is for add
+- 'a' key is for add
--'s' key is for subtract
+- 's' key is for subtract
--'m' key is for multiply
+- 'm' key is for multiply
--'d' key is for division
+- 'd' key is for division
--'backspace' key is for backspace
+- 'backspace' key is for backspace
--'space' key is for clear
+- 'space' key is for clear
--'.' key is for decimal
+- '.' key is for decimal
--'=' key is for equals
+- '=' key is for equals

 Live: https://vinsoysauce.github.io/odin-calculator/
 ## Skills Demonstrated